Rail map of South-Eastern Australia

 Hop on board Australia's fastest train - Vline's Vlocity - and watch the countryside whiz by as you travel from Melbourne to Victoria's historic Goldfields region and on to the mighty Murray river.
 All Bendigo trains have comfortable economy seats, Swan Hill trains also have first class seats and an on-board cafeteria buffet serving hot meals.
 Relax as you leave Melbourne behind and travel through Sunbury then climb the Great Dividing Range to Kyneton and down to Bendigo.
 Marvel at the ornate 19th century buildings as you pass through this region built on gold.
 Northward you continue on to the mighty Murray river at Echuca, or further West to Kerang and Swan Hill.

 Schedule: Trains depart Melbourne every hour for Bendigo.
 The journey to Bendigo takes about 100 minutes.
-A few trains continue one station beyond Bendigo to the historic borough of Eaglehawk.
+A few trains continue one station beyond Bendigo to the historic borough of Eaglehawk or to Epsom.
 Two trains each day run through to Swan Hill - departing Melbourne and Swan Hill each morning and in the afternoon.
 One train also runs from Echuca to Melbourne and return each day departing Echuca in the morning and departing Melbourne in the mid afternoon.
 On Saturdays and Sundays there's a day return train from Melbourne to Echuca.
-Advance bookings are not necessary on most trains - just buy your ticket at the station on the day - or if the ticket office is closed you can buy a ticket on board.
+Advance bookings are not necessary on most trains - just buy and top up your Myki card at the station on the day.
 Reservations are available on trains to and from Swan Hill.
 Although reservations are not essential, bookings are advised on these trains particularly at peak times.

 Melbourne to Ballarat, Ararat and Maryborough